KelvinHere/Yoga_Milestone_4/testing.md

 ## 1 - Automated Testing

 ### Unit Tests and Coverage
 Automated testing is carried out by unit testing.
-Coverage of these tests was monitored by using **Coverage** (`pip3 install coverage`), Coverage will create a report to show how much of the code is covered by the unit tests.
+Coverage of these tests is monitored by using **Coverage** (`pip3 install coverage`), Coverage will create a report to show how much of the code is covered by the unit tests.

 - Coverage can be run on individial apps like this `coverage run --source lessons manage.py test lessons`
-    - I used the additional omit function when testing each individial app to remove migrations, see below for an example
+    - I used the additional omit argument when testing each app to remove migrations, see below for an example
     - `coverage run --omit=*/migrations/* --source lessons manage.py test lessons`
-- The report from this can be viewed simply with `coverage report`
+- The report from this can be viewed with `coverage report`
-- Create an in depth report with visulisation of the code tested with `coverage html`
+- To create an in depth report with visulisation of the code tested use `coverage html`
-- View this indepth report by viewing **index.html** in the directory **htmlcov** in gitpod by
+- View this in depth report by viewing the coverage created **htmlcov/index.html** by
     - starting a http server `python3 -m http.server`
-    - open the port and navigate to **htmlcov/index.html**
+    - open the server and navigate to **htmlcov/index.html**

 **Current Coverage Reports**